studionock/studionock.com/site/content/archive/a-print-gothenburg.md

 A PRINT - GOTHENBURG
 An open archive of architecture publications

 A PRINT is a collection, an open archive and an exhibition of independent architecture publications and zines.
 The ambition is to promote and showcase alternative publications for innovative commentary and criticism on architecture.
-These publications are an important contribution to the architectural discourse, allowing for independent, mainly non-pro t, editors to cover a broader range of topics than what is custom in conventional architectural magazines.
+These publications are an important contribution to the architectural discourse, allowing for independent, mainly non-profit, editors to cover a broader range of topics than what is custom in conventional architectural magazines.

 <!--more-->
+The titles showcased in A PRINT represent more than ten different countries.
+Some focuses on one single phenomena or person, others are a collection of thoughts on a larger theme.
+No matter what the subject of the print is they all have something in common, that being that they are striving to bring something new to the discipline.

+The first edition of A PRINT took place in Gothenburg at Södra Larmgatan 7 in May 2017.
+The exhibition included 50 different magazines and showcased 110 unique issues.
+During the exhibition period NOCK held a vernissage, a finissage bar and a talk and discussion with migrant journal and paper magazine.
+A PRINT - GOTHENBURG was open 10.05.17 - 28.05.17

 {{< slideshow >}}
 ![A PRINT](/uploads/a-print-photos-01.jpg)
 ![A PRINT](/uploads/a-print-photos-02.jpg)